Kitware/SMQTK/docs/examples/nnss_incremental_update/incremental_example.rst

 Our example's initial ingest will use the image files listed in the :file:`2.ingest_files_1.txt` test file.

+.. _`step 2a`:

 [2a] Computing Descriptors
 ''''''''''''''''''''''''''
 We will use the script ``bin/scripts/compute_many_descriptors.py`` for computing descriptors from a list of file paths.
-This script will be used again below for additional incremental ingests.
+This script will be used again in later sections for additional incremental ingests.

-The example configuration file for this script, :file:`2a.config.compute_many_descriptors.json` (shown below), should be modified to connect to the appropriate PostgreSQL database and the correct Caffe model files.
+The example configuration file for this script, :file:`2a.config.compute_many_descriptors.json` (shown below), should be modified to connect to the appropriate PostgreSQL database and the correct Caffe model files for your system.
-We recommend the ``bvlc_alexnet`` model with the ``ilsvrc12`` image mean be used for this example.
+For this example, we will be using Caffe's ``bvlc_alexnet`` network model with the ``ilsvrc12`` image mean be used for this example.

 .. literalinclude:: 2a.config.compute_many_descriptors.json
    :language: json
    :linenos:

-For running the script, take a look at the example run script, :file:`2a.run.sh`:
+For running the script, take a look at the example invocation in the file :file:`2a.run.sh`:

 .. literalinclude:: 2a.run.sh
    :language: bash